 We highlight one of the best city walks in Singapore – and it covers some ground!
-Make sure you wear comfortable city walking shoes when walking in Singapore.
+Make sure you wear comfortable walking shoes when in Singapore.
 I like to wear lightweight shoes by Columbia and Kris prefers wearing Merrell trail shoes for city exploration.
 Read more of our tips in our blog post, The Best Shoes for Traveling.

 Singapore Weather Gear

 Before you start your walk around Singapore, it’s a good idea to check the weather forecast.
 If it will be sunny and hot, make sure to apply sunscreen – and bring a wide-brimmed hat and umbrella for shade, too.
 In the case that rain is forecasted, bring a packable raincoat.